 8. De-linking Spectrum from license is impractical: The proposal of de-linking spectrum from license will only add to the confusion about telecom license and Spectrum allocation issues.
 Please see my blog.
 The never ending Telecom muddle in India. http://wp.me/p1ZsI2-gG

 9. Government needs Income.
 No doubt, Government needs to generate income from all possible sources.
 However, auction alone can never be a good option.
 With proposed re-farming there will be enough spectrum for all.
 In such a scenario of ‘Supply exceeds Demand’ auction can never be right option.
 Why because, ultimately Govt. will have to give required spectrum as government cannot allow Telecom growth to stagnate for want of policies in place.
-It will end in getting everything messed as what happened in the hurried policy of allocation of spectrum on mode of first-come- first- served basis.
+It will end in getting everything messed up such as what happened in the hurried policy of allocation of spectrum on the mode of first-come- first- served basis.
 What I would suggest from the vast experience I have in Telecom space, is as follows.

 Government shall have a long term Pan-India Telecom policy.
-Cost to service providers shall be a combination of a basic charge for the License that include ‘right of usage’ of whatever Spectrum as required by them from time to time.
+Cost to service providers shall be a combination of a basic charge for the License that include ‘Right of usage’ of whatever Spectrum as required by them from time to time.

-For example; Tenure of PAN India license shall be 25 years and the combined cost for License and Spectrum usage charge could be say, Rs.7500 Crores payable in yearly installments of Rs.300 Crores.
+For example; Tenure of PAN India license shall be say 25 years and the combined cost for License and Spectrum usage charge could be say, Rs.7500 Crores payable in yearly installments of Rs.300 Crores.
 In addition to this an additional charge in the form ‘revenue share’ based on active subscribers also could be levied to cater for additional quantum of spectrum needed with expansion of networks.
 (P.S.
 The amount and tenure of license period I have mentioned above is just indicative and hypothetical and these could be decided based on various other factors related to the business growth and also related to economy situation in India and the world.)

 The distinguishing factor in what I have suggested above from what it is now is very simple.
 The difference in this case is that the Licensee can upgrade or migrate and use any technology during the tenure of license and it will be the responsibility of the Government to make available the type of spectrum according to international standards as and when the licensee is in need of it with no additional cost.